IFTA and IRP Records for Audit

 Quick checklist

-• Save current IFTA license and decals where applicable.
+• Save the current IFTA license and confirm decals are accounted for on each qualifying vehicle where required.

 Why this matters